Near Hamilton City in Glenn County, California — The American West (Pacific Coastal)

 “......thou shalt take of the water of the river and pour it upon the dry land.”
 Exodus 4:9

 Other nearby markers.
-At least 8 other markers Gianella Bridge (approx. 4.1 miles away); The Swift Adobe (approx. 7.9 miles away); Papst Flour Mill Site (approx. 8.1 miles away); Lassen Trail - Lassen Rancho Site (approx. 10 miles away); Western Star Lodge No. 2 Free and Accepted Masons (approx. 11 miles away); Maywood Woman's Clubhouse (approx. 11.6 miles away); The Hotel Maywood (approx. 11.7 miles away); Miners Inn (approx. 11.8 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Gianella Bridge (approx. 4.1 miles away); The Swift Adobe (approx. 7.9 miles away); Papst Flour Mill Site (approx. 8.1 miles away); Lassen Trail - Lassen Rancho Site (approx. 10 miles away); Western Star Lodge No. 2 Free and Accepted Masons (approx. 11 miles away); Maywood Woman's Clubhouse (approx. 11.6 miles away); The Hotel Maywood (approx. 11.7 miles away); Miners Inn (approx. 11.8 miles away).

 Categories. • Settlements & Settlers • Waterways & Vessels •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 12, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 347 times since then and 19 times this year.
-Last updated on December 27, 2012.
-Photos: 1, 2. submitted on December 12, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page was last revised on December 11, 2019.
+This page originally submitted on December 12, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 392 times since then and 5 times this year.
+Last updated on December 11, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on December 12, 2012, by Barry Swackhamer of Brentwood, California. • J. Makali Bruton was the editor who published this page.